abradaric/abradaric.github.io/r0a0_rpi_essentials.md

 * * *
 There are soo many good tutorials about installing Raspbian (Rapberry Pi operating system) so I won't bother rewriting stuff in every single detail.
 Official _"easy way"_ is using [NOOBS](https://www.raspberrypi.org/documentation/installation/noobs.md).
 If you want that, just follow directions on the link.
 In my humble opinion [this method](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) is not so hard that it should be labeled _"for advanced users only"_.

-Basically what you do is, you download a tool called [Etcher](https://etcher.io/).
-Then you download a [raspbian image](https://www.raspberrypi.org/downloads/raspbian/).
+You can use [dd](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md) or GUI tool called [Etcher](https://etcher.io/).
+Download a [raspbian image](https://www.raspberrypi.org/downloads/raspbian/).
 I recommend the _lite_ version since we won't need anything from full version with desktop.
 Burn the downloaded image on the sd card using Etcher.
 The tool is so simple, you can't mess it up even if you try.
 If you can read all this and understand it, it means you understand English.
 You will understand Etcher too.

 I mean, how hard can it be?